-You also have the right to lodge a complaint with the UK data protection regulator, the Information Commissioner’s Office (“ICO”).
-For further information on your rights and how to complain to the ICO, please refer to the ICO website https://ico.org.uk/concerns
+You also have the right to lodge a complaint with your local supervisory authority, which in the UK is the ICO.
+For further information on your rights and how to complain to the ICO, please refer to the ICO website https://ico.org.uk/concerns.

 Changes to our privacy notice

 Updates to this privacy notice will appear on this website.
 This privacy notice was last updated in February 2023.